No1d3d/My_Personal_Portfolio/README.md

 since 2021 till 2023 in the mobile suite department.
 During my work I was assigned to a team who supported and updated the work of a mobile voice assistant in "Мой Tele2" mobile app.

-I am still studying and my goal is to grow my knowledge in the fields of graphics and game development, AI and desktop app development.
+I am still studying and my goal is to grow my knowledge in the fields of computer graphics and game development, AI and desktop app development.